nwupkc/Divvy/Divvy.md

 ##   ..- attr(*, "class")= chr "col_spec"
 ```

-There are few missing values in our training data set.
+There are a few missing values in our training data set.
 These are from the days when there were no trips, so we input the adequate values accordingly.

 ```r